kaiou-web/kaiou-web.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
             This course is an introduction to political science research methods.
 Students will learn fundamental strategies for the systematic observation of the political world and how these observations can be used to test hypotheses regarding political phenomena.
-Understanding these strategies will help students comprehend research discussed in advanced political science courses.
-Additionally, it will enhance students' ability to critically evaluate political claims and arguments, improving students' skills as an informed and analytical citizen.
           </div>
         </div>
       </li>